shaneharrigan/pali-project/README.md

 ## Caching

 The project includes an InMemoryCache implementation.
-The cache is used to store and retrieve previously checked texts to improve performance.
+The ICache is used to store and retrieve previously checked texts to improve performance.
 The caching mechanism can be replaced with other implementations by modifying the Cache interface and its implementations.